BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Movement Speed Cheats/README.md

 =========

 **v1.1.0**, May 6, 2018:
- * Added "Reasonable Improvments" and "Stock Values" options, and made "Reasonable Improvements" the default.
+ * Added "Reasonable Improvements" and "Stock Values" options, and made "Reasonable Improvements" the default.

 **v1.0.1**, April 25, 2018: